Travel to Merida to experience authentic Mexico! Discover rich culture and delicious cuisine in one of the safest cities in Mexico.

 Since Merida is both humid and landlocked, many residents choose to spend their weekends in the northern beach town of Progreso.
 Progreso lies on the gulf of Mexico and features one of the longest piers (4 miles) in the entire world.
 Interestingly enough, there are way more locals visiting Progreso than there are foreign tourists.

 It’s quite easy to catch a bus from Merida to Progreso and the journey only takes about half an hour each way.
-There are numerous restaurants that you can eat at while you’re in Progreso but I would highly recommend saving yourself some money and avoiding the ones directly on the main street.
+There are numerous restaurants that you can eat at while you’re in Progreso.
+However, I would highly recommend saving yourself some money and avoiding the ones directly on the main street.
 There are also tons of souvenir vendors positioned along the beach if you need to buy a gift for someone or if you just want to browse handcrafted items.
 After a leisurely day at the beach you can hop onto a bus and be back in Merida in no time.

 Visit The Grand Mayan Museum In Merida